KinkyMakers/OSSM-hardware/FAQ.md

 - Anticipated Speed

 We don't have a lot of recorded data [Please help us with this!] however the general suggeestions are;
-- **100w** IHSV57 Servo : Vaginal usage with medium size toys and Anal usage with smaller toys
+- **100w** IHSV57 Servo : Vaginal usage with medium size toys and Anal usage with smaller toys (10 lbs force)
-- **140W** IHSV57 Servo : Vaginal usage with larger toys, Anal use with medium size toys
+- **140W** IHSV57 Servo : Vaginal usage with larger toys, Anal use with medium size toys (15 lbs force)
-- **180w** IHSV57 servo works with a wide range of toys and really packs a punch.
+- **180w** IHSV57 servo works with a wide range of toys for vaginal or anal play, and really packs a punch (20 lbs force).
 However if you like seriously heavy fantasy dildos you might want to consider building a Squooter [see the discord] that uses and even a larger motor mount; the NEMA34 which has even more powerful motors.

 A build with a servo motor will have a flat torque curve across the speed range.
 That's to say - it will push just as hard at the slow speeds as well as the fast.
   With a stepper, the most force will be at the slower speeds and the top speed of a stepper is much less than the servo we've chosen to work with.